anandu06dev/ng4StarterKit/README.md

 ## State Management Service

 Build a basic state management service to share state and communicate state changes using Angular's built-in change detection, along with the operations, transformations, and rules for creating, manipulating and storing that data.
-We could use a state management service for any type of application data that requires state or storage management.
+Use a state management service for any type of application data that requires state or storage management.
 Let's have a look at an example of how to define a state management service for a customer entity:

 ```